- Simple AWS

 Finally, we have feature flags.
 It's way too long to really discuss here, but the short of the long is this:

 Something worth pointing out is that, after these changes, the instances no longer need access to S3.
 They'll be getting their configuration from Systems Manager AppConfig now.
-So, if you had already set up a VPC Endpoint for S3 like we discussed in last week's issue, you should delete it and instead create a VPC Endpoint for Systems Manager.
+So, if you had already set up a VPC Endpoint for S3 like we discussed in a previous article about VPC Endpoints, you should delete it and instead create a VPC Endpoint for Systems Manager.

 Operational Excellence